claus-codes/tutorials/README.md

 `;
 console.log(templateLiteralString); // filled template
 ```
-To indicate a line-break on a normal string, the *escape-character* `\n` is used.
-Template literals instead use existing line breaks in the code.
+Line-breaks in normal strings are signified with the *escape-character* `\n`, while template literals use existing line breaks in the code.

 ### Naming variables